 At 11:50 p.m. on December 31, 1966 the initial crew of Mrs. Jane Ahrens, Raymond Colinas and Reverend Donald Jansen, answered the first of many calls to come.
 In the first year, GAVAC gave aid to 1,368 patients answering 1,434 calls and traveling over 22,427 miles.

 On June 7, 1969, after raising an additional $50,000, the current GAVAC building was open for business.
-The ensuing 30 years, GAVAC averaged over 4,000 patients and 120,000 miles annually.
-The agency now serves as the largest emergency medical service provider in Montgomery County.
-In addition, GAVAC has nationally registered / state certified paramedics and a group of dedicated personnel ranging from critical care technicians, emergency medical technicians, to attendants and drivers.
+Today GAVAC answers over 9000 calls annually, responding from four different stations located throughout Montgomery COunty, and travels over 350,000 miles annually.
+The agency now serves as the largest emergency medical service provider in Montgomery County and the AAREMS Medical Region.
+In addition, GAVAC has nationally registered / state certified paramedics, Specialty Care Paramedics, and a group of dedicated personnel ranging from critical care technicians, emergency medical technicians, to Registered nurses, respiratory therapist's, attendants and drivers.

 The staff members not only provide emergency medical services to a rather extensive area, but also serve as the premier ambulance used to transfer patients to areas such as Boston, New York City, Syracuse and Westchester County.
 When requested, the staff also assists patients on a non-emergency basis to the physician’s offices, down flights of stairs to an awaiting wheel chair van for a doctor’s appointment, or simply back in to bed when they are having trouble getting around.
 GAVAC is available for all citizens around the clock, seven days a week.